MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-telemetry.md

 - What is the number of Windows computers monitored?
 - What is the number of network devices monitored?
 - What Unix/Linux favors are monitored?
-- What network devices are monitored? their type, model number and certification status.
+- What network devices are monitored? their type, model number, and certification status.
 - What is the number of applications for which APM is active
 - What is the type of workloads for which APM is enabled
 - What is the number of distributed applications